Service

 • During the rotation, the blades, under the action of centrifugal force, are pushed out of the grooves and press against the stator walls, then move back.
 The extended plates create a low-pressure area in this part of the stator where oil is drawn in through the distributor disk channels.

-• When the plates approach the narrowing part of the stator, they move, the pressure increases, and oil is pushed into the pressure fitting and enters the steering gear distributor.
+• When the plates approach the narrowing part of the stator, they move, the pressure increases, and oil is pushed into the pressure fitting and enters the steering rack distributor.

 Now, let's move from technical functions to malfunctions and their causes.